JoshuaMosier/project-blog/src/posts/senior-design.md

     </a>
 </div>

-It started with a fascinating challenge: how do we help robots communicate better with humans?
 As part of my senior design team at Virginia Tech, we tackled this problem by developing a novel haptic wristband that could bridge the communication gap between robots and their human operators.

 ## The Problem